HRRPGraphNet: Make HRRPs to Be Graphs for Efficient Target Recognition: Proposed Method

-Since each HRRP sequence has its corresponding graph, hence, the range cells are considered as nodes of the graph, which can be expressed through the node vector $\textit{\textbf{V}}$ that can be calculated through \eqref{equ_1}:

-where, for the $i^{th}$ node on the graph, $h_{f}^{(i)}$ represents the multi-channels feature of embedded in the node.
-For the initially generated graphs, $\textit{\textbf{V}}=\textit{\textbf{H}}$ and $h_{f}^{(i)}=h_i$, which means each node is single channel with only the amplitude of the range cell as its feature representation.

 In order to utilize the hidden information between the range cells, $\textit{\textbf{G}}$ is assumed as a fully-connected graph.
 Here, the relative range between the $i^{th}$ and the $j^{th}$ range cell is considered along with their amplitude, which are both vital information for target recognition.
-The weight of the edge $e_{i,j}$ between the $i^{th}$ and the $j^{th}$ can be defined as \eqref{equ_2}:

-where, the product of cell amplitude $h_{i}$ and $h_{j}$ is divided by the sum of relative range $|i-j|$ and $1$ in case the denominator goes to $0$ when $i=j$.
-Subsequently, the edge vector $\textit{\textbf{E}}$ can be defined through \eqref{equ_3}, a adjacent matrix formed by $e_{i,j}$:
+The weight of the edge $e_{i,j}$ between the $i^{th}$ and the $j^{th}$ can be defined as $e_{i,j}=\frac{h_{i}h_{j}}{|i-j|+1}$, where, the product of cell amplitude $h_{i}$ and $h_{j}$ is divided by the sum of relative range $|i-j|$ and $1$ in case the denominator goes to $0$ when $i=j$.
+Subsequently, {the adjacency matrix} $\textit{\textbf{E}}$ can be defined through \eqref{equ_3}, a adjacent matrix formed by $e_{i,j}$: